BlueGranite/azure-synapse-vcf-analysis/CreateVCFTable.md

 # Create Variants Tables from VCF

+Note: Though VCF is a common file type in bioinformatics, the column specification is quite flexible and may vary depending on the system that generates your VCFs.
+The following schema is based on the 1000 Genomes Project VCF specification.

 ```sql
 IF NOT EXISTS (SELECT * FROM sys.external_file_formats WHERE name = 'SynapseParquetFormat')
 	CREATE EXTERNAL FILE FORMAT [SynapseParquetFormat]